 It’s easy to get caught up in writing lots and lots of great questions – we’ve had customers create quizzes with upwards of 40 or 50 questions, only to ask us why they weren’t working.

 People are busy – and have increasingly short attention spans.

 We’re big fans of the ‘Three Minute Rule’.
 Most folks will take your quiz in between other activities – like waiting for the bus, or during a commercial break.

-    Keep your entire experience at three minutes or less – and you won’t notice a fall-off in completions as people lose interest or are distracted by something else.
+Keep your entire experience at three minutes or less – and you won’t notice a fall-off in your quiz completions as people lose interest or are distracted by something else.

-    (One caveat – if you’re create a test for more serious topics like ‘Are you really depressed?’, you can go longer.
+(One caveat – if you create a quiz for more serious topics like ‘Are you really depressed?’, you can go longer.
 People will be far more emotionally invested in getting accurate results for health issues than say, a lighter ‘entertainment’ quiz.)